Sparse regular random graphs: Spectral density and eigenvectors: Introduction

-It is probably clear by now that the two fields of research that we have very briefly sketched here (universality studies in random matrix theory and spectra of random graphs) are \comment{changed from ``extremely vast''} vast and, by examining the two lists of important problems we have outlined, one can see that there is a certain amount of overlap.
+It is probably clear by now that the two fields of research that we have very briefly sketched here (universality studies in random matrix theory and spectra of random graphs) are vast and, by examining the two lists of important problems we have outlined, one can see that there is a certain amount of overlap.
 Naturally, this lead to a few papers where the two fields have intersected, despite differences in both the goals and the methodology of each.

-A famous such example is McKay's derivation of the limiting empirical spectrum of random $d$-regular graphs on $n$ vertices, as $d$ is fixed and $n$ grows to infinity \cite{mckay81}.
-In that case, the empirical spectral distribution converges in probability to what is known as the McKay (or Kesten-McKay) law, which has a density \eq f_d(x) = \frac{d\sqrt{4(d-1)-x^2}}{2\pi(d^2 - x^2)}, \quad -2\sqrt{d-1} \le x \le 2\sqrt{d-1}. \en This density had appeared earlier in Kesten's work on random walks on groups \cite{kesten}.
-It can be easily verified that as $d$ grows to infinity, if we normalize the variable $x$ in the above by $\sqrt{d-1}$, the resulting density converges to the semicircle law on $[-2,2]$.
+A famous such example is McKay's derivation of the limiting empirical spectrum of random $d$-regular graphs on $n$ vertices, as $d$ is fixed and $n$ grows to infinity~\cite{mckay81}.
+In that case, the empirical spectral distribution converges in probability to what is known as the McKay (or Kesten--McKay) law, which has a density

+This density had appeared earlier in Kesten's work on random walks on groups~\cite{kesten}.
+It can be easily verified that as $d$ grows to infinity, if we normalize the variable $x$ in the above by $\sqrt {d-1}$, the resulting density converges to the semicircle law on $[-2,2]$.

 This naturally raised the question of whether the study of ``universal'' properties could be pushed into the domain of regular random graphs with increasing degree.
 The rate of growth of the degree sequence plays an important role, since at both extremes ($d$ fixed and $d = n-1$) the ESDs do not converge to the semicircle law.